Spread Out Random Walks on Homogeneous Spaces: Consequences

 \subsection{Proof of the Ratio Limit Theorem}

-\begin{proof}[Proof of Theorem \ref{thm:ratio_limit_thm}] For both statements, it suffices to consider the case in which also $f_1\ge 0$.
-By Proposition \ref{prop:quadr_harris_rec}, the random walk on $X$ given by $\mu$ is with invariant measure $m_X$.
+It remains to prove the ratio limit theorem for the infinite volume case. \begin{proof}[Proof of Theorem~\textup{\ref{thm:ratio_limit_thm}}] For both statements, it suffices to consider the case in which also $f_1\ge 0$.
+By Proposition~\ref{prop:quadr_harris_rec}, the random walk on $X$ given by $\mu$ is Harris recurrent with invariant measure $m_X$.
 The first statement of the theorem thus immediately follows by combining \cite[Corollary~8.4.3]{revuz} and \cite[Theorem~6.6.5]{revuz}.

 It remains to prove \eqref{strong_ratio} under the additional assumptions that $\mu$ is symmetric and aperiodic.
-In view of Proposition \ref{prop:aperiodicity}, aperiodicity of $\mu$ implies aperiodicity of the random walk.
+In view of Proposition~\ref{prop:aperiodicity}, aperiodicity of $\mu$ implies aperiodicity of the random walk.
 Let $A\subset X$ be a small set with positive and finite $m_X$-measure, say with $P^k(x,\cdot)\ge \epsilon\lambda$ for all $x\in A$.
-In view of \cite[Proposition~5.2.4(iii)]{MT} we may assume that $\lambda(A)>0$, and the discussion in \cite[\parsign 5.4.3]{MT} shows that we may take $k$ to be even.
-With similar arguments as in the proof of Lemma \ref{lem:small}, after shrinking $A$ and $\epsilon$ we may even assume that $\lambda=m_A=\frac{1}{m_X(A)}m_X|_A$ is the normalized restriction of $m_X$ to $A$ (cf.\ also Orey's $C$-set theorem \cite[Theorem~2.1]{O}).
+In view of \cite[Proposition~5.2.4(iii)]{MT} we may assume that $\lambda(A)>0$, and the discussion in \cite[\S5.4.3]{MT} shows that we may take $k$ to be even.
+With similar arguments as in the proof of Lemma~\ref{lem:small}, after shrinking $A$ and $\epsilon$ we may even assume that $\lambda=m_A=\frac{1}{m_X(A)}m_X|_A$ is the normalized restriction of $m_X$ to $A$ (cf.\ also Orey's $C$-set theorem \cite[Theorem~2.1]{O}).
 Then \cite[Theorem~2.1]{LS_reversible} implies

 Applying this $k/2$ times, we see that also